AU$275

 Fingergym is an evidence-based, group rotation program incorporating play-based learning to encourage problem-solving by "having a go", no matter what the outcome.
 In this way, children learn confidence and resilience in the classroom while mastering essential developmental skills.

-Published as a book with downloadable resource files, Fingergym™ is based on a firm theoretical background and comes with full instructions, customizable forms, printable templates and sheets, and a timed musical track to guide children through their activities.
+Fingergym™ is based on a firm theoretical background and comes with full instructions, and a timed digital musical track to guide children through their activities.
 Helpful curriculum links to such areas as mathematics, science, language, reading, writing, and art allow integration of the program with teaching requirements.

 Impressive results for Fingergym from University of Sydney trial.